cryptpad/documentation/user_guide/instances.rst

 apply to all instances unless explicitly mentionned.

-Please note that this documentation is kept up to date with the latest version of CryptPad.
+Please note that this documentation is kept up to date with the latest version of CryptPad: |release|.
 It is possible that other instances are using earlier versions.
 Each instance can also have specific settings such as storage space, disabled applications, or custom colors/styles.